-This site provides guidance to ensure the execution of our central critical functions and central intermediate functions in the event that a disruptive event at the University or in its service area(s) threatens or incapacitates operations and/or requires the relocation of selected personnel and functions.
-Critical functions are those defined as Essential Services, Critical Business Functions or Critical Services (see definitions tab) for which there is central accountability, and which must be operational within 72 hours of the disruptive event.
+This site provides guidance to ensure the execution of our central critical functions and central intermediate functions in the event that an extraordinary operational interruption at the University or in its service area(s) threatens or incapacitates operations and/or requires the relocation of selected personnel and functions.
+Critical functions are those defined as Essential Services, Critical Business Functions or Critical Services (see definitions tab) for which there is central accountability, and which must be operational within 72 hours of the extraordinary operational interruption.
 Intermediate functions are secondary to the University’s critical functions, but need to be resumed in a timely manner (1 week) to prevent a long term impact to operations; these may include classroom instruction; student counselling; and general, less time-sensitive research.

 The objectives of a Business Continuity Plan are as follows:

-- Maintain order and direction throughout the duration of a disruptive event;
+- Maintain order and direction throughout the duration of an extraordinary operational interruption;

 - Ensure the safety of students, faculty, staff, and visitors to the University;